avivbh1/python_interpreter/README.md

 * dealing with many errors and exceptions and printing them correctly to the user

 ## Description
-if you know write in python
-you can handle the inetrface
-by yourself with no instructions ;) simply write your code lines in python
+if you know how to write in python you can handle the inetrface by yourself with no instructions ;) simply write your code lines in python